Medical Malpractice Claims

 Get the Treatment You Deserve

-Whether you’ve been injured due to the negligence of a healthcare provider, a colon cleansing procedure, the Duke University cancer clinical trials, or any other medical mistake, our legal professionals have the experience it takes to protect your rights.
+Whether you’ve been injured due to the negligence of a healthcare provider or any other medical mistake, our legal professionals have the experience it takes to protect your rights.

 When you call Henson Fuerst, a member of our experienced legal team will listen to your story and take notes on your medical history to help us understand your incident.
-Then, we’ll research your claim so we can hold the responsible parties accountable for their negligence.
+Then, we’ll give you our opinion on whether you have a medical malpractice case that we would be able to pursue on your behalf.